LilJohny/EEGBluetoothApp/README.md

 ___
 ## Description of the problem
 Main goal of our project is to analyze sleep quality.
 We use portable electroencephalograph of our own consruction to get electrical signals from human`s head, then we use PSoC to transfer it to mobile device.
 After this, we analyze recieved data to provide information about sleep quality and overall health condition.
+An EEG tracks and records brain wave patterns.
+Small metal discs with thin wires (electrodes) are placed on the scalp, and then send signals to a computer to record the results.
+Normal electrical activity in the brain makes a recognizable pattern.
+Any synaptic activity generates a subtle electrical impulse.
+The burst of a single neuron is difficult to reliably detect without direct contact with it.
+But whenever thouthands of neurons fire in sync, they generate electrical field, which is strong enough to spread through tissue, bone and skull.
+So, it can be measured on head surface.
+We don't need any additional amplifer because we use ADS1299 which already has it.
 ___
 ## Documentation for the Mobile App
 ___